-This Cranberry Walnut Chicken Salad is a delicious way to use up leftover cooked chicken or turkey.
-This nutritious salad is light and creamy, with great texture and mix of sweet and tart flavors.
-The salad is gluten-free, dairy-free, paleo, keto, and Whole30-friendly.
+This Cranberry Walnut Chicken Salad recipe is a delicious way to use up leftover cooked chicken or turkey.
+It is light and creamy, with great texture and mix of sweet and tart flavors.
+This recipe is high in protein and low in carbs.

 bowl of cranberry walnut chicken salad.

-If you’re looking for a high-protein meal that’s ready to eat in less than twenty minutes, chicken salad is your friend!
+If you’re looking for a high-protein meal that’s ready to eat in less than 20 minutes, chicken salad is your friend!

 This recipe is even easier with the use of already cooked chicken or leftover turkey.
 You can use leftovers or cut up a rotisserie chicken from the grocery store.
 It’s customizable, tastes even better the next day, and makes one heck of a sandwich.

 Dried cranberries, celery, and walnuts make a rather delicious team.
 Try to get a bit of everything in each sweet and crunchy bite.
-For Whole30, paleo, and keto diets, enjoy it plain or in lettuce cups.
+For Whole30, paleo, and keto diets, enjoy it plain or in lettuce cups or lettuce wraps.
 For gluten-free and dairy-free diets, enjoy with some crackers or gluten-free toast.

 Key Ingredients